 Losing a car to repossession is often a symptom of a much bigger financial problem.
 If you are wondering whether you need a solution to a bigger problem, then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if bankruptcy might be the solution.

-If you are a South Jersey resident having difficulty paying your bills, and are considering bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site to schedule a consultation in my Woodbury office to discuss your situation.
-There may well be a solution that will get you back on the right financial track.
+If you are a South Jersey resident having difficulty paying your bills, and are considering bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site to schedule a consultation in my Woodbury office to see if bankruptcy is right for you.

 If bankruptcy is not the direction you want to go, but you still have creditors to contend with, then download by free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!